 How Many People Read It

 As more people consume news online, the Star has continued expanding its digital reach, attracting a new generation of readers.
 The Star’s main audience includes Canadians from all walks of life.
-Its commitment to accessible, relevant news has made it the most-read newspaper in Canada.
+The Toronto Star remains one of Canada’s largest metropolitan newspapers, with a substantial readership across print and digital platforms.